 You will have plenty of options for food during your Everest Base Camp solo trek.
 Most the tea houses offer a variety of meals on their menus.
 You can enjoy also enjoy western foods like spaghetti, pasta, and pizza during your trek to the Everest Base Camp.

 The tea houses offer a typical Nepali dish for dinners like Dal, and Tarkari.
 This meal will certainly boost your energy level and it lasts for a long time on the trek.
 You will have breakfast at the same tea house you had dinner last night.

 We recommend you to consume adequate breakfast as they are comparatively cheaper than lunch and dinner.
-The tea houses serve Tibetan bread, hot milk, tea, omelet and porridge for breakfast.
-However, as a solo traveler, you must carry snacks like chocolate and energy bars with you to fill yourself during mid treks.
+The tea houses serve Tibetan bread, hot milk, tea, omelette and porridge for breakfast.
+However, as a solo traveller, you must carry snacks like chocolate and energy bars with you to fill yourself during mid treks.